QIICR/SlicerGCPSetup/README.md

 EndSection
 ```

-### Start noVNC server

-Do this install once
+Prepare for running noVNC:
 ```
 sudo apt-get install python
 git clone https://github.com/novnc/noVNC
 ```

-Note that once you have done these configs the machine is set up and you can shut it down when you aren't using it.
+### Server-side: Start X11, VNC and noVNC

 Each reboot (e.g. after doing 'start' on the google cloud console).
 The commands below are set up so you can cut and paste them into the ssh terminal from the google interface, but if you want to debug more easily them you might want to paste each in its own terminal.
 ```
 sudo xinit -- +extension GLX &
 ./noVNC/utils/launch.sh --vnc localhost:5900 &
 while true; do x11vnc -forever; sleep 1; done
 ```

+Note that the `while true ...` part in the instructions above is needed to address the possible intermittent crashes of x11vnc.
+You can improve stability by building `x11vnc` from source (see Troubleshooting section).

-### Download and unpack Slicer for linux
+### Server-side: Download and unpack Slicer for linux

 Here using a specific revision, but any version should work